-We started singing ‘Amazing Shaq,’ which sound sweet as we sang low.
+We start singing ‘Amazing Shaq,’ which sounds sweet as we sang low.

-Someone yelled, “Heresy, Abomination,” at the back of the crowd.
+Someone yells, “Heresy, Abomination,” at the back of the crowd.

-I looked up and saw a small group of adults.
-I instantly knew they were haters.
-I wasn’t going to allow them to destroy the good feelings.
-We turned up the amps and played the song through again.
-When we finished, I asked, “Why don’t you adults come up and tell us why you don’t like us singing a traditional hymn to this girl?”
+I looked up and see a small group of adults.
+I instantly know they’re haters.
+I’m not going to allow them to destroy the good feelings.
+We turn up the amps and play the song through again.
+When we finish, I ask, “Why don’t you adults come up and tell us why you don’t like us singing a traditional hymn to this girl?”

-They pushed aside the kids and were standing in front of us.
+They push aside the kids, standing in front of us.
 I’d hoped that the happy faces and nice feelings would calm them down.
-Hate easily won out.
-At least Jack and I were as tall as them as they towered over the pre-teens.
+Hate easily wins out.
+At least Jack and I are as tall as them as they tower over the pre-teens.

-“You’re corrupting these children’s morals,” one of the haters said.
+“You’re corrupting these children’s morals,” one of the haters says.

 “We sing hymns because they need to feel love in their life.”